kkovacs/vmtree/README.md

 - But files in `/persist/` are persistent and survive the 6am killing of VMs.
 (So it's recommended to keep your work there.)
 - Some VMs can easily be marked to be "spared" from the 6am killing.
 - LXD containers are automatically configured so `docker` can run in them.
+- By default VMs are running Ubuntu 22.04, but devs can request different OSes just by procuring the VM with `ssh dev-foo-centos8.example.com`

 ## Installation (basic)